ouspg/CompSec/README.md

 The course is intended for computer engineering masters students and additionally to any student interested in computer security that has *the sufficient* technical background to complete the course exercises.

 The lectures and place for returning assignments can be found from University Moodle: [https://moodle.oulu.fi](https://moodle.oulu.fi)

-Course is under Computer Engineering and Science.
+Course is under Faculty of Information Technology and Electrical Engineering.

 <p align="center">
 <img src="lib/images/oulun yliopisto_logo_eng_black_rgb.png" alt="University of Oulu" height="300px" align="right"/>